mweinelt/hass-brightsky-client/README.rst

 hass-brightsky-client
 =====================

-Wrapping the API-specific parts of the brightsky component.
+Wrapping the API-specific parts of the brightsky component in Home-Assistant.